stevekochscience/sqlschool/_posts/2014-02-01-aggregation-functions.markdown

 </div>

 ###AVG
-`AVG` does what you'd think &mdash; it calculated the average of selected values.
+`AVG` does what you'd think &mdash; it calculates the average of selected values.
 It is very useful, but has some limitations.
 First, it can only be used on numerical columns.
 Second, it ignores nulls completely.
-There are some cases in which you will want to treat null values as 0.
-For these cases, you'll want to write a statement that changes the nulls to 0 (covered in a [later lesson](/intermediate/case.html)).

 You can see this by comparing these two queries:

     SELECT AVG(high)
       FROM tutorial.aapl_historical_stock_price